 The Foundation is governed by a distinguished board of trustees.

-I have confidence that it will continue to perpetuate my legacy of giving to society; surpluses from the institutions in the Sunway Education Group – namely, 100 per cent equity in Sunway University College, a majority stake in Monash University Sunway Campus and several other education subsidiaries – are reinvested in the educational institutions for further development and for disbursement of scholarships, research grants and other scholastic awards.
+I have confidence that it will continue to perpetuate my legacy of giving to society; surpluses from the institutions in the Sunway Education Group – namely, 100 per cent equity in Sunway University College and several other education subsidiaries – are reinvested in the educational institutions for further development and for disbursement of scholarships, research grants and other scholastic awards.

 I take this opportunity to thank the Ministry of Higher Education and other government authorities for their support.
 It has enabled us to contribute to the development of the private higher education industry in general and the building of quality education in particular.
 This has benefited many of our Malaysian students as well as drawn international students to study in our country.

 My gratitude also goes to the staff and colleagues in the Sunway Education Group, who have over the years with their dedication and hard work, contributed to making this Foundation a reality.